lolmaus/lolma.us/public/content/posts/route-model-hook-rsvp-hash-en.md

 It's not a problem of the approach itself but rather a matter of relying on outdated tooling.

 `ember install ember-eslint` resolves this problem for good.
-You shouldn't avoid the powerful spread operator only because JSHint sucks with ES2015.
+You shouldn't avoid the powerful spread operator only because JSHint sucks at ES2015.